JAMES D. ROSEN

 In his over thirty years as an attorney, Frank has litigated cases before Judges and Juries and has appeared at all Appellate levels of both Pennsylvania and New Jersey Courts.

-Frank has also litigated cases in the Eastern and Middle Districts of the Federal Courts of Pennsylvania and New Jersey.
+Frank has also litigated cases in both the Federal Courts of Pennsylvania and New Jersey.
 He has also appeared before the Third Circuit of the United States Court of Appeals.

 Frank has represented clients in many diverse areas of the law.
 Frank's clients are families who unexpectedly lost loved ones due to medical malpractice, individuals unjustly charged with crimes, patrons of businesses harmed by unsafe business practices, workers seriously hurt on the job, spouses facing an undeserved termination of their marriage and an uncertain future, emerging businesses facing unfair monopolistic practices limiting competition, shareholders whose investment are placed unfairly at risk, and citizens who have had their civil rights violated.